 Key Tiffany & Co. milestones include:

 - 1837 – Founded

-- 1845 – first Tiffany mail-order catalogue was published
+- 1845 – first Tiffany mail-order catalog was published

-- 1862 – during the US Civil War, Tiffany supplied the Union Army with swords, cavalry sabre, flags and surgical implements
+- 1862 – during the US Civil War, Tiffany supplied the Union Army with swords, cavalry saber, flags, and surgical implements

 - 1867 – Tiffany was the first U.S. firm to win an excellence award in silverware at the Exposition Universelle in Paris

 - 1919 – Tiffany revised the Medal of Honor on behalf of the United States Department of the Navy

 - 1940 – Tiffany’s flagship store at the corner of Fifth Avenue and 57th Street in Manhattan, New York City.